There is a house in New Orleans

 In Georgia Turner's version of the song, which Alan Lomax made a recording of in 1937, she sang of "the ruin of many a poor girl" and offered her warning to young women, including her "baby sister."
-Neither she nor The Animals, though, was the first to revise the traditional lyrics.
-In fact, more than one version of the song had circulated from at least the early twentieth century, so later artists had many lyrical renditions to pick and choose from.
+Neither she nor the Animals, though, was the first to revise the traditional lyrics.
+In fact, more than one version of the song had circulated from at least the early-20th century, so later artists had many lyrical renditions to pick and choose from.

 A man named Clarence "Tom" Ashley is actually responsible for recording the first known version of the song, way back in 1933.
 Ashley began performing in a traveling patent medicine show in 1911, and "The Rising Sun Blues" was among the songs he sang.
 He favored a male speaker, and his version referred to the "many poor boy to destruction has gone."
 While he warns young men away from the House of the Rising Sun, his emphasis is less on the demon house and more on the "rounder" traveling "from town to town" and drinking.
-Ashley made another recording in 1960, accompanied by a man named Arthel "Doc" Watson (Ted Anthony, Chasing the Rising Sun: The Journey of an American Song, 140).
+Ashley made another recording in 1960, accompanied by a man named Arthel "Doc" Watson.
+(Source, 140)

 Of the Turner and Ashley versions of the song, Turner's seems to have been more popular.
 Hers is the version that both Lead Belly and Bob Dylan recorded.
 Dylan's version omits two stanzas and changes a handful of words, but Turner's "poor girl" remains at the center.
 That was all fine and good, except for the part where that wasn't really Dylan's version—he'd learned it from Dave Van Ronk, a folk singer in New York's Greenwich Village.
 Dylan never denied borrowing the arrangement from Van Ronk, but he failed to gain Van Ronk's permission before recording the song in 1962, something Van Ronk wasn't exactly happy about.

 It didn't stay Dylan's for long, though.
-Van Ronk recounts: "Later on, when Eric Burdon and the Animals picked the song up from Bobby and recorded it, Bobby told me that he had to drop the song because everyone was accusing him of ripping it off of Eric Burdon!"
-(Anthony 136).
+Van Ronk recounts, "Later on, when Eric Burdon and the Animals picked the song up from Bobby and recorded it, Bobby told me that he had to drop the song because everyone was accusing him of ripping it off of Eric Burdon!"
+(Source, 136).